-The scope of the Presumptive Remedy Alternative for the Landfills 2/3 AOC addresses the concerns for human health and the environment.
+The scope of the Presumptive Remedy Alternative for the Landfill 7 AOC addresses the concerns for human health and the environment.
+In 1985, the landfill was capped with an additional 6 inches of clay, covered by 6 inches of topsoil, and seeded with grass.
+No other response actions have been taken at this site.
 The Presumptive Remedy will bring the landfill cap into compliance with NYSDEC's standards of April 1987.